MatthewKandiah/flectris/README.md

 - Write tetris / tetris block designer

 ## Short term plan
-- make prettier => instead of cells being filled/unfilled, we want to be able to use different textures for them
+- Update Piece so individual cells are not empty/filled, but empty/cell1/cell2/... so we can apply different texture for each cell
+- some tidying:
   - refactor entity click handling to reduce copy-pasting
-- some tidying:
   - do we need to reorganise files?
   - do we want helper functions around our events and game state?